Frequently Asked Questions

 - In Adobe Lightroom: Library Module under the Metadata Tab>Caption field – complete caption and title fields.
 Clear tags such as rating and labels.

 - In Apple Aperture: Show Inspector (I) and select Metadata Tab->General->Caption

 You must include:

 - description (behaviour observed: background story; exact location, if any bait was used, and if so what nature (eg at a baiting site); if the species is listed on the IUCN Red List; if the species is of scientific interest)

 - technical information (eg camera, lens, exposure, speed, ISO, any specialist equipment etc)

 - any post processing beyond lens profiles, colour temperature, dust spotting, global and local saturation and exposure changes, sharpening and cropping

 - EXIF details should be kept intact (eg camera, lens, exposure)

 You must not include:

-- your name in either the caption or image title, on the image itself or in any embedded EXIF
+- your name in either the caption or image title, or on the image itself

 (iii) Set the Colour Space to Adobe RGB (1998).
 Preferably use a calibrated monitor, allowances will not be made for poorly colour managed/corrected images.